Skilled Legal Help For Traumatic Brain Injury Victims Seeking Compensation

 Traumatic brain injury (TBI) is a leading cause of injury-related death and disability in the United States.
 TBI is an injury that can change the way your brain normally works and is caused by an external force to the head.
 Fortunately, TBI is a completely preventable public health issue.

-Philadelphia’s Astor Weiss Kaplan & Mandel LLP, law firm is composed of lawyers who genuinely care about their clients.
+The law firm of Astor Weiss Kaplan & Mandel LLP in Philadelphia is composed of lawyers who genuinely care about their clients.
 Consequently, our personal injury department focuses on ways to legally help anyone who has recently suffered a traumatic brain injury caused by someone else.

 Diagnosing And Categorizing A Brain Injury